Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Expanding usable storage space by mounting additional partitions

-- Expanding usable storage space using symlinks
+- Expanding usable storage space using symbolic links

 - Expanding usable storage space using AUFS